RajK01/Google-Customer-Revenue-Prediction/README.md

 ### About Data -
 In simple words we are given with the users past data and transactions (when they logged into G-store), so by using this data we need to predict the future revenue will be created by those customers.

+### Aim -
+Aim is to build a predictive model using G-store data set to predict the total revenue per customer that helps in better use of marketing budget